The castle of Bonport-Tresserve throught the ages

 Upon his death, the Castle changes hands once more.
-This property owner rents the space to a disco operator.
+This new owner rents the property that becomes a disco.

 2008 – The castle is completely destroyed by fire.

-2013 – Mr. Nicolas Claret Tournier, hotelier from Courchevel (Le Lana lelana.com) buys his childhood home and begins complete restoration to return the castle to its former glory.
+2013 – Mr. Nicolas Claret Tournier, hotel keeper from Courchevel (www.lelana.com) buys his childhood home and begins complete restoration to return the castle to its former glory.

-2020 – The structural work completed, the finishing work stage begins and reservations are accepted for the spring of 2021.
+2020 – The structural work completed, the finishing work stage begins.

 2021 – The castle of Tresserve is now opened to welcome your events (wedding, seminar…)